During the August festivals, Edinburgh’s population doubles. It’s an epic atmosphere that’s inspiring, impressive and irresistible.

 We hate to say it, but the clunky Edinburgh festival guides are as suitable for a handbag as a tonne of bricks.
-So lighten your load with the apps.
-The apps help you make your decisions with integrated maps and ticket features.
+So lighten your load with an app.
+The Plan My Fringe app helps you make your decisions with description of shows and integrated maps features.
 You can find out more information here.

 Some comedians love it when you’re late; it means they can make fun of you; however, the majority of performers hate it.
 And it’s understandable, because if you’d lovingly worked a whole year on your show, you’d want people to see it from start to finish.
 Being on time has other benefits too, it sometimes means you can pick the best seat, and it means you’ll never be refused entry for being late.

 You remember the free shows we mentioned?
 At the end of those you may want to tip.
 There are also a few cash only bars, so it’s a good idea to carry cash.
 But watch out, because a lot of cash machines in the centre of town run out of money, which means it’s best to go to the ATM before you hit the centre of town.

 We all know British weather is unpredictable.
 And during the festival, you’re going to spend a lot of time outside.
 Don’t let this be a problem, just make sure you’re prepared: always have good waterproofs in your bag, always keep enough clothes to keep you warm, and always keep your sun cream nearby.